Automattic/wp-calypso/packages/wpcom-proxy-request/Readme.md

 # wpcom-proxy-request

-**Proxied cookie-authenticated REST API requests to WordPress.com**
+**Proxied cookie-authenticated REST-API and WP-API requests to WordPress.com**

 You likely want to use the high-level APIs in [`wpcom.js`][wpcom.js] instead of using this module directly.

-This module offers access to the WordPress.com REST API via a proxying `<iframe>` pointing to a special URL that proxies API requests on the host page's behalf.
+This module offers access to the WordPress.com REST-API and WP-API via a proxying `<iframe>` pointing to a special URL that proxies API requests on the host page's behalf.

-It is intended to be used in the browser (client-side) via a bundler like browserify.
+It is intended to be used in the browser (client-side) via a bundler like browserify or webpack.

 ### Installation